Platte Canyon

-The South Platte River in Platte Canyon, Colorado, ca. 1978.

 The Platte Canyon is a deep, narrow, scenic gorge on the South Platte River in the Rocky Mountains of Colorado.

 The canyon is southwest of Denver in Douglas County The canyon is at the entrance to the mountains, where the South Platte emerges through the Rampart Range through the hogbacks onto Eastern Plains.
 The lower narrow section is sometimes called Waterton Canyon, referring to Waterton, Colorado.